akav/PTSharp/README.md

 PTSharp is a C# port of path tracer pt by Michael Fogleman (https://github.com/fogleman/pt).
 This port was done as part of an attempt to learn Go and to understand better the original path tracer codebase.

 Getting Started:
-- Visual Studio 2017 for C# 7 support
+- Visual Studio 2022 for .NET 6.0 support
 - NuGet package for NativeInterop (https://www.nuget.org/packages/NativeInterop)

 Status: